What is Project Portfolio Management (PPM)?

 Among the consequences of poor or absent PPM are:

-• Weak governance structures, which mean business executives are not sure which projects to approve and why.
+• Weak governance structures mean business executives are not sure which potential projects to approve and why.

-• Organizations attempting to complete more projects than they have capacity for.
+• Organizations attempting to complete more projects than they have the capacity for.

-• Bad projects taking precedence over good projects.
+• Bad projects take precedence over good projects.

 • Poor visibility into performance.